These HiRes images are rendered small, to fit the page,

 and will open to fill the screen if you wish.

 I made this psu from collected odds and ends acquired at low price from rallies.
-Switch mode low voltage power supplies were rare at the time and the surplus market was a good source of parts from or originally intended for, the expanding computer market.
+The basis is the PW Marchwood design from June 1983.
+(Link to PDF print.)
+Switch mode low voltage power supplies were rare at the time and the surplus market was a good source of parts from, or originally intended for, the expanding computer market.
 The IEC connector needed to fit the mains filter was a novelty... there wasn't even one on the kitchen kettle!
 The case was from a failed psu project by a friend (note the original rectangular meter hole!).
 There are several unusual features...

 1) Two toroidal transformers, primaries in parallel, main secondaries in series.
 Each has a low current secondary in addition to the high current one.
 These were very cheap at a rally.
 The high current secondaries are not quite high enough voltage so there is an extra 8 turns or so of insulated wire added to each.
 (Easy with a toroid.)